 Strategy 1: Visualising Variables

 The teacher provides a blank 'Map It' graphic organiser with boxes for the core concept, primary variable, and limiting context.
-The pupil plots their historical topic, specifying the time period, location, and figure.
-This results in a focused research question, not a broad summary.
+The learner plots their historical topic, specifying the time period, location, and figure.
+This results in a focussed research question, not a broad summary.

 Strategy 2: Modular Writing Blocks